Washington DC Medicaid Definition

 What Defines “Income”

-For married couples with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
-Simply put, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income to $2,057.50 / month.
-Based on the non-applicant’s shelter and utility costs, he or she may be entitled to a greater portion of their applicant spouse’s income.
-As of 2018, the maximum monthly maintenance needs allowance is $3,090 / month (this figure changes in January of each year.)
+For married couples with non-applicant spouses’ of nursing home Medicaid or Medicaid waiver applicants, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+This income allowance, also called a Community Maintenance Needs Allowance (CMNA) in D.C., is intended to ensure the non-applicant spouses have sufficient income from which to live.
+Simply put, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,177.50 / month (effective July 2021 – June 2022), he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income to $2,177.50 / month.
+Based on the non-applicant’s shelter and utility costs, he or she may be entitled to a greater portion of his or her applicant spouse’s income.
+From January 2021 – December 2021, the maximum monthly maintenance needs allowance is $3,259.50 / month.
+To clarify, this spousal income allowance does not extend to non-applicant spouses of those applying for regular Medicaid.

 What Defines “Assets”

 Countable assets (also called resources) include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility purposes, there are many assets that are not counted.
 In other words, they are exempt from the eligibility limit.
 Exemptions include personal belongings, such as clothing, household furnishings, a vehicle, a burial plot for the applicant and spouse, and life insurance, given the face value is not greater than $1,500.
-One’s primary home is also exempt as long as the Medicaid applicant or their spouse lives in the home and the equity value is under $858,000 (in 2018).
+One’s primary home is also exempt if the Medicaid applicant is married and his or her spouse lives in the home.
+If unmarried, the home is exempt if the applicant lives in it or expresses an “intent” to do so, and his / her home equity interest is not more than $906,000 (in 2021).
+(Equity interest is the amount of the home’s value owned by the applicant).

-For married couples, as of 2018, the community spouse can retain half of the couples’ joint assets (up to a maximum of $123,600), as the chart indicates above.
-However, if a couple’s joint assets are equal or less than $24,720, the non-applicant spouse can keep all of it.
-This is referred to as the Community Spouse Resource Allowance (CSRA) and is intended to prevent the non-applicant spouse from becoming impoverished.
+In 2021, for married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver, the community spouse can retain half of the couples’ joint assets (up to a maximum of $130,380), as the chart indicates above.
+If a couple’s joint assets are equal or less than $26,076, the non-applicant spouse can keep all of it.
+This is called the Community Spouse Resource Allowance (CSRA) and is intended to prevent the non-applicant spouse from becoming impoverished.
+As with the spousal income allowance, this spousal resource allowance is not relevant to married couples with one spouse as a regular Medicaid applicant.

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
-This is because Washington DC has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
+This is because Washington DC has a Medicaid Look-Back Period, which is 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away for less than they are worth.
 This includes asset transfers that one’s non-applicant spouse may have made.
-If a Medicaid applicant is found to be in violation of the look-back period, a penalization period in the form of Medicaid ineligibility will result.
+If a Medicaid applicant has violated the look-back period, a penalization period in the form of Medicaid ineligibility will result.

 Qualifying When Over the Limits